pAP3R/recur/README.md

 python3 app.py runserver
 ```

-That *should* work.
-I think.
-If it doesn't I'm sure you can figure it out.

 Then, just visit http://loalhost:5000/

-Let me know of any issues you find, I'm sure there are lots!
+Let me know of any issues you find.

 ## v.0.1 Current Issues: